GicheruBenjamin/Errors-Js/Readme.md

 ## Throw Error
 You can explicitly signal errors using the throw statement.
 This allows you to create custom errors with specific messages within your code.

+## Finally
+The finally block, used in conjunction with try...catch, always executes after the try block, regardless of errors.
+This is useful for cleanup tasks like closing files or releasing resources.